Private James Leslie Holmes

 Born 1894 in Murwillumbah, James Leslie Holmes was named for his father James Henry Holmes.
 James junior, the sixth of seven children, was known as Les.
 His parents came from Kendal, Westmoreland where they had married in 1883 and had two daughters before emigrating to Australia in about 1887.
 The family settled in Murwillumbah and a further three daughters and two sons were born.
 The family kept close connections with the Cumbrian town of Kendal, naming their home in Murwillumbah ‘Kendal.’
 James Snr was a chemist who died in December 1903 when Les was 9 years old.
 Les’ mother, Elizabeth Ann (born Gott) - with her youngest child just three years of age - appears to have taken over the business, trading as J. H. Holmes & Co.
 Les completed his four-year apprenticeship with local coach builder A. E. Latter and then worked for Newlyn’s Coach factory as a wheelwright.
 James Snr is listed on the Banner St Memorial, Murwillumbah which lists the 2348 pioneer settlers of the Tweed district and both parents are buried in Murwillumbah Old Cemetery

-He was originally recruited as a private in the 2nd Infantry Battalion, 13th reinforcements but was transferred to the 54th Infantry Battalion once overseas in March 1916.
+The commanding officer certifies that this attestation of the abovenamed person is correct, and that the required forms have been complied with.
+He then states “I accordingly approve, and appoint him as a private in the 2nd Infantry Battalion, 13th reinforcements but was James transferred to the 54th Infantry Battalion once overseas in March 1916.

 LIVERPOOL TRAINING CAMP